pere0234/C-Hash-Projects/NumberGuessProgram/README.md

-# A Simple Number Guessing Game using C#
+# A simple number guessing game using C#